 Hours: Friday morning until Sunday night

-What to expect: This weekend market is actually two markets in one.
+What to expect: When exploring and touring the Bhutan markets, be aware that this weekend market is actually two markets in one.
 There is the two-story, covered Farmer’s Market, the largest one in the country.
 Like much of Bhutan, it’s immaculate and orderly, and the displays of fruits and vegetables are photo-op ready.

 The second market, across a footbridge from the Farmer’s Market, is the Bazaar.
 Stalls on the left display clothes and household items for locals.
 On the right is the tourist market.
 Here’s where you’ll find the embroidery that’s inspired high-fashion Western designers such as Derek Lam.
 There are also colorful textiles, old and new, neatly arranged among the Buddhist statuary and sacred objects, baskets, carvings, door locks, peacock feathers, boxes and other locally made handicrafts.
 This market even boasts a ramp access for the disabled.
 Check out the video.